digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 -  ``exercises(name)``: exercise events that occurred between the oldest and latest offset

-The functions also allow the user to focus on the templates/interfaces/choices they wish to query, without concern for `PostgreSQL name limits <https://www.postgresql.org/docs/current/sql-syntax-lexical.html#:~:text=maximum%20identifier%20length%20is%2063%20bytes>`__.
+The functions allow the user to focus on the templates/interfaces/choices they wish to query, without concern for `PostgreSQL name limits <https://www.postgresql.org/docs/current/sql-syntax-lexical.html#:~:text=maximum%20identifier%20length%20is%2063%20bytes>`__.